Desert castles

-The desert castles or qasrs are often called Umayyad desert castles, since the vast majority of these fortified palaces or castles were built by the Umayyad dynasty in their province of Bilad ash-Sham, with a few Abbasid exceptions.
-The desert castles of Jordan represent a prominent part of this group of buildings, with most Umayyad "desert castles" being scattered over the semi-arid regions of north-eastern Jordan, with several more in Syria, Israel and the West Bank (Palestine), just one in Lebanon, and just one Abbasid exception in Iraq.
+The desert castles or qasrs, often called Umayyad desert castles, are a series of fortified palaces or castles scattered over the semi-arid regions of north-eastern Jordan, Syria, Israel and the West Bank (Palestine), Lebanon, and Iraq.
+The vast majority of these were built by the Umayyad dynasty in their province of Bilad ash-Sham, with a few Abbasid exceptions such as the one in Iraq.
+The desert castles of Jordan represent a prominent part of this group of buildings.